 The association of organic coffee producers responsible for La Golondrina calls itself Orgánica, which translates as "organic" and would be a confusing name for a coffee.
 We named Orgánica's coffee La Golondrina—the Spanish word for swallow, an icon that symbolizes the ability to cross frontiers and make connections between people at great distance from one another.

 The colonial, white-washed city of Popayán is located in the southwestern Colombian region of Cauca, The farms of Orgánica's members lie in clusters around the villages of Timbio and Piendamó, to the north of Popayán, and they range in size from one hectare to more than 20 hectares.

 By producing high-quality coffee according to the rules of organic certification, the growers of La Golondrina achieve what many have deemed impossible in the volume- and productivity-focused country of Colombia.
-The Orgánica association behind La Golondrina depends on the charismatic and unflagging leadership of Nelson Melo and Liliana Pabón, and over the past few years, they have helped the organization grow to include more than 130 members despite the loss of a third of its members during the 2009 outbreak of leaf rust that halved Colombia's total coffee production in half.
+The Orgánica association behind La Golondrina depends on the charismatic and unflagging leadership of Nelson Melo and Liliana Pabón, and, over the past few years, they have helped the organization grow to include more than 130 members despite the loss of a third of their members during the 2009 outbreak of leaf rust that cut Colombia's total coffee production in half.

-Varieties: Caturra, Castillo
+Varieties: Castillo and Caturra

 Elevation: 1,500–2,000 meters

-Harvest Time: October 2014–January 2015
+Harvest Time: Nov–Dec 2015